Top 10 Most Interesting States

 Texas has deserts, giant metropolises, beaches, plains and even pine tree forests, giving everyone a place to visit.
 From Houston to Big Bend, or from the Alamo to the State Fair, the second largest state has a lot to offer.

-New York New York is a state located in the Mid-Atlantic Region.
-New York was one of the original thirteen colonies that formed the United States.
-With an estimated 19.54 million residents in 2018, it is the fourth most populous state.
-In order to distinguish the state from the city with the same name, it is... read more
+New York is a state located in the Mid-Atlantic region.
+It was one of the original thirteen colonies that formed the United States.
+As of 2025, it is the fourth most populous state, with over 19 million residents.
+To distinguish the state from the city with the same name, it is sometimes referred to... read more

 New York is more then New York City, they have beaches, farmland, forests, tons of lakes, they have it all.
 Upstate is really beautiful and close to Canada but it also gets really cold.
 People are nicer in upstate, and they have better drivers